Our guide to the best cameras for photojournalism and documentary lists options for beginners and professionals alike.

 Getting back to basics with a photography-forward camera, the Fujifilm X-T5 is the latest entry in a much-loved series among photographers.
 While it shoots video, and does so very well, the real joy of the Fujifilm X-T5 is in the shooting experience.
 With a large, clear electronic viewfinder, as well as dial-based controls and a system of lenses that commonly feature aperture rings, the X-T5 is a pleasure of a camera to use.
 But don’t let that fool you into thinking it’s a lightweight or frivolous camera – with 40.2MP of resolution, the X-T5 delivers on superb image quality.

-This really is an impressive camera across the board.
+Overall, this really is an impressive camera across the board.
 The expanded ISO range of ISO 64-51,200 gives you real versatility in low light, while the burst rate can be upped to 20fps if you switch to the electronic shutter and don’t mind a 1.29x crop (which works out to a perfectly acceptable 24MP).
-We absolutely love this camera; see our Fujifilm X-T5 review to find out precisely why it’s one of the best cameras for photojournalism and documentary.
+For this reason, we absolutely love this camera; see our Fujifilm X-T5 review to find out precisely why it’s one of the best cameras for photojournalism and documentary.

 To read our buyer’s guide on the best Fujifilm cameras, click here.